Democratic Socialist Party (Japan): Political position and foreign policy

-The DSP strongly backed the Japan–United States alliance and was hawkish in anti-communism and supported the right-wing Liberal Democratic Party's foreign policy.
-The DSP supported the Park Chung-hee regime in South Korea and the Chiang Kai-shek regime in Taiwan, and praised the coup caused by the Augusto Pinochet in Chile.
-As a result, the DSP was suspected of being a 'fascist party' by socialist parties in other countries.
+The DSP strongly backed the Japan–United States alliance.
 For this reason, the DSP was often called the "right-wing party" in Japan, but because the DSP had a belief in socialist ideals, it was classified as a political "centrist" along with the old Komeito at the time.
 In addition, the DSP was a member of left-wing Socialist International.